guidj/rl-daaf/README.md

   - [rendering-requirements.in](rendering-requirements.in): for environments can be rendered in a graphical interface, with OpenGL.
   - [ray-env-requirements.in](ray-env-requirements.in): for ray in a cluster environment.
 During compilation with `pip-compile`, it's best to exclude the version of ray (see [Makefile](Makefile)).

-All requirements files are compiled using `pip-compile`.
+All requirements files are compiled using `uv`.